shritankomm/7-DOF-Open-Arm/README.md

 - ROS2 integration - built for compatibility with the broader robotics software ecosystem
 - VR teleoperation - control the arm intuitively through a VR headset
 - Autonomous and agentic control - onboard Raspberry Pi 5 and camera enable independent perception and decision-making
-- Under $1,000 - accessible to students, researchers, and makers without institutional budgets
+- Under $1,000 - accessible to students, researchers, and makers without big budgets

 ---